lukaszb/django-projector/docs/usage/teamwork.rst

 they own classes.
 We use them too and this section describes how we do it at ``django-projector``.

-Most important model within application is :py:class:`projector.Project`.
-We connect it with users by :py:class:`projector.Membership` model.
-Moreover, we also use :py:class:`projector.Team` - it provides connection between :py:class:`projector.Project`, :py:class:`auth.User` and :py:class:`auth.Group` models.
+Most important model within application is :model:`Project`.
+We connect it with users by :model:`Membership` model.
+Moreover, we also use :model:`Team` - it provides connection between :model:`Project`, :py:class:`auth.User` and :py:class:`auth.Group` models.

 .. _teamwork-membership:

 Membership
 ==========

-Each user is related with project by :py:class:`projector.Membership` instance.
+Each user is related with project by :model:`Membership` instance.

 Administration
 --------------